Jason Richardson (sports personality)

 Jason Richardson (born 23 June 1969) is an Australian athlete turned radio presenter.

 In 1993, he won the Stawell Gift off the mark of 7.5 metres.

+Athletics career

-Also won the 1992 'novice' 100m at Stawell, and followed his Gift win in 1993 with a win in the backmarkers 120m invitation in 1994 - one of only two athletes in the history of the Stawell Gift to win all three in successive years.
+Richardson won the 1992 'novice' 100m at Stawell, and followed his Gift win in 1993 with a win in the backmarkers 120m invitation in 1994 - one of only two athletes in the history of the Stawell Gift to win all three in successive years.

 His professional running career wins also include the 1996 British Professional 200m championship, plus wins in the Prahran & Smithton Gifts.
 He has also been placed in Australia's two other major Classic Gifts - the Bay Sheffield (SA) and Burnie Gift (Tas).